WilliamMBaker/split_keyboard_1/README.md

 # split_keyboard_1

-Split keyboard project akin to [this](https://www.graz.io/articles/bayleaf-wireless-keyboard) one.
+Split keyboard project akin to [this](https://www.graz.io/articles/bayleaf-wireless-keyboard) one, and [this](https://github.com/merrittlj/aurora40) one.

 ## Requirements